Policies and Procedures

 GRADES

-There will be a minimum of one evaluation per subject for each child per week.
-Refer to the District Pupil Progression Plan for grading/promotion requirements for K-6th grade. http://stpsb.org/files/pupilprogressionplan.pdf
+Refer to the District Pupil Progression Plan for grading/promotion requirements for K-6th grade. https://resources.finalsite.net/images/v1690818598/stpsborg/yntsmj08w1gvb8djlmpq/pupilprogressionplan.pdf

 The statewide grading scale for 1st-6th grade used is: